WrichikBasu/XRD_project_semester6/README.md

     - `biber` ✕  1
     - `LuaLaTeX` ✕  3 (or 4)

 Building a proper bibliography requires at least two compilations with `LaTeX` after running `biber`.
 A third iteration is necessary to properly compile the `tikz` diagrams.
-A fourth iteration may be needed if there are green lines on some pages.
+A fourth iteration may be needed if there are spurious green lines on some pages.

 ## License